The VICE Guide to Being Trans

-Honorable mentions: Chaz Bono; blow jobs; Birdo from Mario.
+Honourable mentions: Chaz Bono; blow jobs; Birdo from Mario.

 C - Cock and Cunt

 Would make a great bar name.
 You probably wouldn’t be able to call a bar that though because it’s rude.
 Rude like the way people ask trans people about our cocks and our cunts as though they were fitted kitchens, or conservatories. (“Sue, tell me, have you had yours done yet?”)
 Though genital surgery is an important part of many people’s transitions, it’s really just a private medical matter.
-I wouldn't ask you if you're circumcized, or if your vagina is an innie or an outie.
+I wouldn't ask you if you're circumcised, or if your vagina is an innie or an outie.
 If you ask someone about their cock, you’re a cock.

-Honorable mentions: Changing your outfit 20 times before you leave the house and twice outside the house; camp.
+Honourable mentions: Changing your outfit 20 times before you leave the house and twice outside the house; camp.